Does optimisation actually improve your bottom line?

-We meet the expert Jørn Johansen in Whitebox’ office north of Copenhagen.
-Usually, deer pass by just outside the windows, and a special quietness rests over the office building.
+We meet the expert Jørn Johansen in Whitebox’s office north of Copenhagen.
+Usually, deer pass by just outside the windows, and an exceptional quietness rests over the office building.

 Jørn is a partner and ”the scientist” in the consultancy Whitebox.
-They evaluate companies’ ability to do product development, project delivery and advises managers in development projects.
+They evaluate companies’ ability to do product development and project delivery and advise managers in development projects.

-When we meet him, we quickly discover he doesn't throw lofty words around.
+We quickly discover he doesn't throw lofty words around when we meet him.
 But with a kind and accommodating look and a researcher’s reservations towards imprecise claims, he proceeds straight to the core of the question.

 ”Yes, it does”, is the short answer from the expert.

-”When we talk about optimizing processes, we are actually talking about maturity within the company.
+”When we talk about optimising processes, we talk about maturity within the company.
 And maturity brings a lot of advantages.
-Amongst other things, we see that in the less mature companies around 40% of all work being done is actually rework”, he explains.
+Amongst other things, we see that in the less mature companies, around 40% of all work is rework”, he explains.

 "If you improve from level 1 to level 2 on the maturity scale, you go from 40% rework to 20%.
 And the curve continues as you become better.
 It frees up hands for people who would otherwise be doing rework.
 They can then do something more valuable.”

-The maturity scale is part of an internationally recognised maturity model, that places companies on different 5 maturity levels.
-If you are at the lowest level, the internal processes are not followed (if any actually exist), and you can forget about being able to predict anything within your business.
+The maturity scale is part of an internationally recognised maturity model that places companies on five distinct maturity levels.
+If you are at the lowest level, the internal processes are not followed (if any exist), and you can forget about being able to predict anything within your business.

 On level 5, all processes are optimised, and you constantly work on optimising and learning more.

-In the Nordic countries, the average is around 1.5 and 1.75.
+In the Nordic countries, the average is around 1.5 and 1.75, Jørn Johansen estimates.

 ”60% of Fortune 500 companies use this maturity model to improve.
 So you can ask yourself whether or not it is working”, the researcher asks rhetorically with a wry smile.